daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 ...where we firstly force the identification of the lowest number in the number_range into our prime variable, and following that we remove it.

-However, because we have to sort the list for each iteration of the loop in order to get the minimum value, it's slightly slower than what we saw with pop()!
+However, because we have to sort the list for each iteration of the loop in order to get the minimum value, it's slightly slower than what we saw with pop().